 Kervin had pulled him down and motioned for him not to move.
 A finger in front of his lips signaled him to remain quiet.
 With his eyes, he pointed out the slatted sides of the truck to the man with an assault rifle and a mask on his face.
 The man was walking slowly beside the truck, inspecting it, only a few feet from where Boris was hiding.
-Hiding in the darkness, so that they would not be discovered.
+Hiding in the darkness next to the livestock, so that they would not be discovered.

 They Open Fired

 The driver was immediately shot and killed, and the car flipped.
 The guerrillas pulled the passenger out of the car and threw him into the back of the truck.
 He had been shot in the leg and was bleeding profusely.
 He moaned for help and writhed in pain as Boris and his friend watched from their hiding place in horror and fear for their lives.

 Boris and Kervin knew that if they were discovered they would not be let go.

 “We had no papers so we would have been forced to become child soldiers,” he says as the fire from the woodstove reflected in his bright eyes.

 The other drivers attempted to help the bleeding man who was screaming so loudly that the guerrillas pulled him out of the truck, stripped him of all his clothes and dragged him off into the dense jungle.

 Suddenly someone yelled out that the guerrillas were coming back and everyone scrambled back into the truck again.